Klingon language: Speakers

 There are Klingon language meetings and linguists or students are interested in researching this topic, even writing essays about the language or its users.

 Klingon speakers are also referred to in non-Star Trek TV series, including Frasier, The Big Bang Theory, and Lucifer, and were heavily featured in the "My Big Fat Geek Wedding" episode of The Simpsons.
 In the 2017 film Please Stand By, in which a young autistic woman played by Dakota Fanning leaves her group home in San Francisco to deliver a Star Trek screenplay she wrote to Paramount Pictures, a Los Angeles police officer played by Patton Oswalt coaxes her out of hiding by speaking with her in Klingon.

+Translated works

+Hobbyists around the world have studied the Klingon language.
+At least nine Klingon translations of works of world literature have been published, among which are: Hamlet (Hamlet), ghIlghameS (The Epic of Gilgamesh), paghmoʼ tIn mIS (Much Ado About Nothing), pInʼaʼ qan paQDIʼnorgh (Tao Te Ching), Sun pInʼaʼ veS mIw (The Art of War), chIjwI' tIQ bom (The Rime of the Ancient Mariner), aS 'IDnar pIana' Duna (The Wonderful Wizard of Oz), taʼpuq mach (The Little Prince), QelIS boqHarmey (Alice's Adventures in Wonderland), and poH jan (The Time Machine).

+The Shakespearean choices were inspired by a remark from High Chancellor Gorkon in Star Trek VI: The Undiscovered Country, who said, "You have not experienced Shakespeare until you have read him in the original Klingon."
+In the bonus material on the DVD, screenwriter Nicholas Meyer and actor William Shatner both explain that this was an allusion to the German myth that Shakespeare was in fact German.

+The Bible has been translated partially from English into Klingon.
+The Klingon Bible Translation Project, coordinated by Melanie Roney, translates the books of the Bible, both the Old and New Testaments, into Klingon.
+It is promoted by the Klingon Language Institute, whose goals do not include missionary work, but this project was considered worthy of KLI's efforts for purely secular reasons.
+The linguist and Lojbanist Nick Nicholas, who was responsible for translating Hamlet, has also translated the Gospel of Mark into Klingon.

+In Strange New Worlds, S4E3, Human Best Friend, Number One (Rebecca Romijn) sings Bonnie Tyler's Total Eclipse of the Heart in Klingon.

 Real world usage

 In July 2015, the Welsh Government issued a written statement in the Klingon language.
 Following a formal questioning of the Economy Minister Edwina Hart regarding the funding of research into UFO sightings around Cardiff Airport by Member of the Senedd Darren Millar, a press officer in the Minister's office issued the reply: